-H. URBAN DEVELOPMENT
+E. URBAN DEVELOPMENT

-The Urban Development Department's proposed CIP includes twelve projects totaling over \$18.5 million over the six-year period.
-The funding for the program consists of Community Improvement Financing (or Tax Increment Financing), Community Development Block Grants, Revenue Bonds, City General Revenue funds, Service Charges, and Other Financing in the form of private fincancing.
-Public parking program projects, which were formerly part of the Public Works and Utilities CIP, are a major portion of Urban Development's CIP.
+The Urban Development Department's proposed CIP includes eight projects totaling over \$6.8 million over the six-year period.
+Funding for the program consists of Community Improvement

-Notable projects included in the Urban Development CIP are the Civic Plaza project at 13th and P Streets, the Centennial Mall reconstruction project, a Wayfinding Signage project, and a Parking Meters replacement project.
+Financing (Tax Increment Financing), Community Development Block Grants, General Revenue funds, Service Charges, and User Fees.
+Public parking program projects (both ongoing repairs and new facilities and including the acquisition of the existing parking garage at 12th and N Street) comprise a majority of Urban Development's CIP.
+Also included in the Urban Development Department's capital program in the first year are a Focus Area Public Improvements project, the Havelock Revitalization project, and a North 27th Street Redevelopment project.
+Ongoing annual efforts included are the Low-Moderate Income Area Park Improvements program and the Downtown Street Tree Replacement program.

-The Urban Development CIP is found to be in full or general conformance with the Comprehensive Plan.
+The Urban Development CIP is found to be in general conformance with the Comprehensive Plan.

-I. PARKS AND RECREATION
+F. PARKS AND RECREATION

 Proposed capital improvements to the City's parks and recreation system are projected to cost \$50 million over the six-year period.
-Athletic fees, General Obligation (GO) bonds, general revenue, Keno funds, Transportation Enhancement funds, impact fees, tennis fees, and the Parks

-& Rec repair/replacement fund account for the majority of funds programmed for the CIP.
+Athletic fees, General Obligation (GO) bonds, general revenue, Keno funds, Transportation Enhancement funds, impact fees, tennis fees, and the Parks & Rec repair/replacement fund account for the majority of funds programmed for the CIP.
 Funds from private sources are also being shown for a substantial portion of the six year improvement program.
 A general obligation (GO) "Quality of Life Bond Issue" request amounting to \$19.9 million is planned for FY 14/15 for various improvements to the Parks & Recreation system.